Samuel L. Gravely Jr.: Vietnam War and later career

 Gravely's military decorations include the Legion of Merit, Bronze Star Medal, Meritorious Service Medal and Navy Commendation Medal.
 He was also awarded the World War II Victory Medal, the Korean Service Medal with two service stars, the United Nations Korea Medal, and the Republic of Korea Presidential Unit Citation.

 Later years and legacy

 Following his military retirement, Gravely settled in rural Haymarket, Virginia, and worked as a consultant.
-An elementary school in Haymarket, Virginia has been named the Samuel L. Gravely Jr. Elementary School in his honor.
+An elementary school in Haymarket has been named the Samuel L. Gravely Jr. Elementary School in his honor.

 After suffering a stroke, Gravely died at the National Naval Medical Center in Bethesda, Maryland, on October 22, 2004.
 He was buried in Arlington National Cemetery.